Rudolph the Red-Nosed Reindeer (1964 TV Movie)

 Yukon Cornelius: and here's the *beast*!

-Mrs. Donner: We'll simply have to overlook it.
+Mrs. Donner: Well, we'll simply have to overlook it.

 Donner: How can you overlook that?
 His beak blinks like a blinking beacon.